 It’s dark.
 A beam of soft light reveals a nearly naked Adam, a nearly naked Eve.
 Each dancer is at the centre of a tribal group dance, which gradually morphs into intimate bachata duos.

-This is the captivating Reversible, choreographed by one of the world’s most desirable choreographers, the Belgium-Columbian Annabelle López Ochoa, and the opening piece to the 2017 programme of Danza Contemporánea de Cuba (DCC).
+This is the captivating Reversible, choreographed by one of the world’s most desirable choreographers, the Belgium-Columbian Annabelle López Ochoa.
+It is also the opening piece to the spectacular 2017 programme of Danza Contemporánea de Cuba (DCC).

 In Annabelle’s vision, all societal rules are broken.
 There are no gender roles to fill, no box to fit in.
 It’s all about the raw connection between man and woman, beautifully illustrated by music, movement and dance.
 Absolutely stunning.

 DCC, established in 1959, is the pride of Cuba’s contemporary dance scene, and it has come to the UK yet again to show us what Cuba is made of.

 London has answered to the very last seat – there’s not one spot left in the Barbican’s massive theatre hall.
 I’m sure I wasn’t the only mesmerized one as we witnessed the eclectic home-grown talent of each and every one of these gifted dancers.

 After Reversible comes an entirely different piece, The Listening Room, choregraphed by British Theo Clinkard.